 Burning Oil Covers Acres of Property

 NORFOLK, Va., Jan.
-20. - The most spectacular fire in the history of the city occurred today when a spark from a locomotive of the Norfolk and Western Railway set fire to grass near the plant of the...
+20. - The most spectacular fire in the history of the city occurred today when a spark from a locomotive of the Norfolk and Western Railway set fire to grass near the plant of the Atlantic Creosoting Company and fanned by a 40-mile wind, the flames extended to the great lumber piles and oil tanks of the company, causing a loss of $60,000, and the probably fatal injury of one man. ...
 Read MORE...

 The Macon Daily Telegraph - Macon, Georgia - January 21, 1907